Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 Persian and Urdu are both Indo-European languages, Indo-Iranian.
 As a result, they have links to each other.

-It’s also characterised as “Persianized” Hindustani.
-It is because Hindi contains more Sanskrit-derived vocabulary (a few Persian words).
-But, Urdu has more Arabic/Persian words.
+This is because Hindi contains more Sanskrit-derived vocabulary (a few Persian words).

 Many words in Urdu belong to Farsi.
 The script in both languages is the same in its written form.